hpoom/fowa-workshop/README.md

 * Prepros
 * Koala

 * WebStorm - A great Javascript IDE for coding large scale JS apps with all the benifits and IDE has over a text editor.
 * Sublime
 * Brackets
+* Tailor - This is brackets on ChromeOS.
+You can now code on a ChromeBook!!!
+GAME CHANGER!!!